BUFFINGTON: Both political parties are broken

 Yet the world isn't just black or white no matter how our political parties are aligned.

-In 2020, political extremism in the parties has grown starker as both parties mostly abandoned the middle ground to focus on their loud, often obnoxious bases.
+In 2020, political extremism in the parties has grown more stark as both parties mostly abandoned the middle ground to focus on their loud, often obnoxious bases.

 It's true, of course, that moderate Joe Biden did win the presidential contest.
 But that had very little to do with his politics as a moderate.